Acacia stenophylla: Vegetation type

 Acacia stenophylla occurs in ribbon-like stands along watercourses, often as a part of eucalyptus dominated open-forest, woodland or low woodland.
 The species can be present in the understorey, often with Acacia salicina and Acacia pendula.
-It can also occur alongside Eucalyptus populnea and Casuarina cristata, but commonly grows independently alongside watercourses in semi-arid areas.
+It can also occur alongside Eucalyptus populnea and Casuarina cristata, but commonly grows independently alongside watercourses in semiarid areas.

 Utilisation and uses

 Acacia stenophylla is rarely utilised by cattle, but it is palatable to sheep.
-Seeds and pods of Acacia stenophylla were roasted and used by Indigenous Australians as a food source.
+Seeds and pods of A. stenophylla were roasted and used by Indigenous Australians as a food source.

 The plant is said to contain medicinal alkaloids.

-Acacia stenophylla is widely planted as a drought tolerant and decumbent ornamental tree.
+A. stenophylla is widely planted as a drought tolerant and decumbent ornamental tree.
 It is cultivated by plant nurseries, and used in modernist gardens and in public landscapes in the Southwestern United States and California.